SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Related Work

 \subsection{Audio-driven 2D Portrait Animation}

-In recent years, there has been a growing interest in 2D portrait animation task \cite{son2017lip, lahiri2021lipsync3d, edwards2016jali, zhu2018arbitrary} which aims to generate lifelike videos synchronized with the provided audio.
+2D portrait animation aims to generate lifelike videos that synchronized with the input audio \cite{zhou2012image,son2017lip,edwards2016jali, zhu2018arbitrary,zhou2020makelttalk,wang2021audio2head,song2022audio,zhang2023sadtalker,liu2023moda,gan2023efficient,shen2023difftalk,zhang2023metaportrait,peng2024synctalk,ma2023dreamtalk,tian2024emo,xu2024vasa,xu2024hallo}.
 Through the integration of a pre-trained Lip-Sync expert \cite{Chung2016lip_sync}, Wav2Lip \cite{prajwal2020lip} enhances synchronization accuracy of the generated results.
-Then MekeIttalk \cite{zhou2020makelttalk} improves the realism via a speaker-aware audio encoder that enables personalized head pose movement.
-To enable natural head pose movement, Zhou \etal \cite{zhou2021pose} propose a low-dimensional pose code to disentangle and control head poses.
+MekeItTalk \cite{zhou2020makelttalk} improves the realism via a speaker-aware audio encoder that enables personalized head pose movement.
+To enable natural head pose movement, PC-AVS \cite{zhou2021pose} proposes a low-dimensional pose code to disentangle and control head poses.
 With the development in generation and reconstruction tasks, many methods \cite{ye2023geneface, shen2023difftalk, guo2021ad, yao2022dfa, liu2022semantic, stypulkowski2023diffused} introduce Neural Radiance fields \cite{mildenhall2021nerf} or diffusion model \cite{ho2020denoising} to refine the quality of the generated videos.
 However, these methods typically suffer from less efficient generation processes due to the time-consuming volume rendering or diffusion sampling procedures.
-Moda \cite{liu2023moda} proposes a dual-attention module to estimate dense facial landmarks of deterministic and probabilistic movements to generate natural and detailed results.

-All these methods mentioned above mainly focus on speech audio, while other common types of audio such as songs still lack exploration.
-Since singing audio has a different rhythm than speech audio, and the expressions when singing are more extreme, it is challenging for current methods to directly generalize to the singing head generation task.
-Therefore, we propose a large singing head dataset to enable diverse types of audio-driven generation.
+MODA \cite{liu2023moda} proposes a dual-attention module to estimate dense facial landmarks of deterministic and probabilistic movements to generate natural and detailed results.
+In recent years, some works \cite{ji2022eamm,gan2023efficient,tan2024flowvqtalker} have explored the emotional talking head animation to achieve more realistic results.
+However, these methods mainly focus on speech audio, while another common type of audio, singing, remains under-explored.
+Since singing audio has a different rhythm compared to speech audio, and the expressions during singing are more exaggerated, it is challenging for current methods to directly generalize to the singing task.
+Therefore, we propose a large-scale singing head dataset for the development of singing head animation.
+Although some latest works \cite{tian2024emo,xu2024vasa,xu2024hallo} show some singing demos, they do not delve into the singing problem in depth.
+We are the first to study the singing head animation task based on our singing-specific dataset \cite{wu2023singinghead}.